-Sometimes, you'll come across a situation where you want to prevent an event from doing what it does by default.
-For instance, you may want to prevent the click on an anchor to navigate to the url set in the href attribute.
-Instead, you want to handle the event in a custom manner and suppress the default behavior.
+Sometimes, you want to prevent an event from executing its default action.
+For instance, you may want to prevent a click on an anchor from navigating to the URL set in the href attribute, and instead handle the event in a custom way.

-In JavaScript, the event.preventDefault() method tells the browser to not execute the default action.
-The event continues to propagate as usual, unless one of its event listeners calls stopPropagation() or stopImmediatePropagation(), either of which terminates propagation at once.
+In JavaScript, the event.preventDefault() method tells the browser not to execute the default action.
+The event continues to propagate as usual, unless one of its event listeners calls stopPropagation() or stopImmediatePropagation(), either of which terminates propagation immediately.

 In Blazor, you cannot directly use event.preventDefault().
-Plus this method must be called synchronously which is not possible in Blazor Server.
-Indeed, Blazor Server processes events asynchronously as it needs to send the data to the server using the SignalR connection and wait for the response.
-So, the solution is to use @event_name:preventDefault="true", so Blazor can call the preventDefault method before calling the event handler.
+Additionally, this method must be called synchronously, which is not possible in Blazor Server, since it processes events asynchronously by sending data to the server over the SignalR connection and waiting for a response.
+The solution is to use @event_name:preventDefault="true", which allows Blazor to call preventDefault before invoking the event handler.

 Razor